-The Roca Honda permit area is drained by ephemeral arroyos that in turn drain to San Mateo Creek, to the Rio San Jose, which joins the Rio Puerco southwest of the city of Belen.
-The Rio Puerco joins the Rio Grande near the community of Bernardo, south of the city of Belen.
-(Figure 8-1).
-San Mateo Creek, the Rio San Jose, and the Rio Puerco are all ephemeral arroyos that flow only in response to high rainfall or snow melt events.
+The Roca Honda permit area is drained by ephemeral arroyos that in turn drain to San Mateo Creek.
+San Mateo Creek joins the Rio San Jose north of the community of Milan, and the Rio San Jose joins the Rio Puerco southwest of the city of Belen.
+The Rio Puerco joins the Rio Grande near the community of Bernardo, south of the city of Belen (Figure 8-1).
+The Rio San Jose is perennial in its upper reaches in the Zuni Mountains, but becomes ephemeral in the Malpais area of its lower reaches (Stone et al., 1983).
+It flows only occasionally at its confluence with San Mateo Creek.
+Discharge from the Grants sewage plant augments the flow of the stream, and east of the city, the Rio San Jose has a fairly perennial artificial flow for a number of miles, most of which is diverted for irrigation purposes.
+Although physically much wider and longer than the other water courses, the Rio Puerco is also an intermittent to ephemeral stream below the point where it is joined by the Rio San Jose, losing most if its water to the underlying alluvium except during periods of precipitation or snowmelt.
 The permit area lies in the Upper San Mateo Creek Watershed (Figure 8-2).

 San Mateo Creek begins in San Mateo Canyon on the north flank of Mount Taylor.
 In its upper reaches above the community of San Mateo, the creek is perennial, but its flow disappears into the stream bed below the community of San Mateo.
 During peak runoff from snow melt in the late spring or during heavy rain storms, which typically occur during the summer/early fall, flow in San Mateo Creek can extend downgradient until it discharges to the Rio San Jose north of the community of Milan.
 Neither San Mateo Creek nor the Rio San Jose contains Outstanding National Resource Water as defined in NMAC 20.6.4.
-San Mateo Creek will be the receiving drainage for mine discharge water.
+San Mateo Creek will be the receiving drainage from mine discharge water.